Sparse Signal Recovery via Generalized Entropy Functions Minimization: Experimental Results

-where $\vR$ is a uniform random permutation matrix that scrambles the signal's sample locations globally while a diagonal matrix of Bernoulli random variables flips the signal's sample signs locally, $\vF$ is an orthonormal DCT matrix that computes fast transforms, $\vD$ is a sub-sampling matrix that randomly selects a subset of the rows of the matrix $\vF\vR$.
+The sampling matrix $\vU$ is constructed using the structurally random matrix approach by \cite{SRM12}: $\vU=\vD\vF\vR$, where $\vR$ is a uniform random permutation matrix that scrambles the signal's sample locations globally while a diagonal matrix of Bernoulli random variables flips the signal's sample signs locally, $\vF$ is an orthonormal DCT matrix that computes fast transforms, $\vD$ is a sub-sampling matrix that randomly selects a subset of the rows of the matrix $\vF\vR$.

-The noiseless measurements $\vy$ of the image $\vs$ are obtained as follows:
+The noiseless measurements $\vy$ of the image $\vs$ are obtained: